Annual Attendance Report

 Attendance by year group

-Two year groups have slightly lower attendance compared with the school average, year 2 and year 5.
-Two pupils are referred in year 5 and they have helped depress attendance in that year group.
-I am unable to explain the slightly lower attendance in class 2.
+Two year groups have slightly lower attendance compared with the school average, Reception and year 3.
+Both classes have a few pupils who have helped depress attendance in those year groups.

 Analysis for particular groups